zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 ## Overview of cloud backups

-This document outlines how to back-up _PX_ volumes to different cloud providers' object storage, including any S3-compatible object storage.
+This document outlines how to back-up Portworx volumes to different cloud providers' object storage, including any S3-compatible object storage.
 To restore a specific backup, the user can restore the volume from that point in time.

-_Portworx_ helps administrators running persistent container workloads, on-prem or in the cloud, to safely backup their mission-critical database volumes to any supported cloud storage.
+Portworx helps administrators running persistent container workloads, on-prem or in the cloud, to safely backup their mission-critical database volumes to any supported cloud storage.
 Next, they can restore them on-demand.
-This way, _PX_ enables a **seamless DR integration** for all the important business application data.
+This way, Portworx enables a **seamless DR integration** for all the important business application data.

 ### Supported cloud providers

-_Portworx PX-Enterprise_ supports the following cloud providers:
+PX-Enterprise supports the following cloud providers:

 1. Amazon S3 and any S3-compatible Object Storage
 2. Azure Blob Storage
 3. Google Cloud Storage

-## Performing cloud backups of a PX volume
+## Performing cloud backups of a Portworx volume

-_PX_ volumes can be backed up to cloud via `pxctl cloudsnap`.
+Portworx volumes can be backed up to cloud via `pxctl cloudsnap`.
 If you run this command with the `--help` flag, it shows the list of available operations for the **full lifecycle management** of your cloud backups:

 ```text
 pxctl cloudsnap --help